Justice for Princewill Ikenna: A Call for Accountability

 PRESS RELEASE

-The attention of the Cross River State Ministry of Justice, has been drawn to a complaint circulating on various social media platforms, with regard to the lack of progress in the prosecution of CHARGE NO. HM/ 9C/ 2022 – INSPECTOR GENERAL OF POLICE V. UCHENNA PETER CHINWEIKPE AND VALENTINE ALLOYSIUS (AKA MY FATHER MY FATHER), wherein the defendants are being prosecuted for the murder of one Princewill Igbunaju Ikenna on the 3rd of September, 2022.
+The attention of the Cross River State Ministry of Justice has been drawn to a complaint circulating on various social media platforms regarding the lack of progress in the prosecution of CHARGE NO. HM/ 9C/ 2022 – INSPECTOR GENERAL OF POLICE V. UCHENNA PETER CHINWEIKPE AND VALENTINE ALLOYSIUS (AKA MY FATHER MY FATHER), wherein the defendants are being prosecuted for the murder of one Princewill Igbunaju Ikenna on the 3rd of September, 2022.

-Alarmed by the allegations made in the complaint and which were made by a sibling of the late Princewill Igbunaju Ikenna, the Attorney-General of Cross River State, immediately launched an inquiry to ascertain the veracity of the claims being made and in the interest of justice and full transparency the following is the outcome of the inquiry:
+Alarmed by the allegations made in the complaint by a sibling of the late Princewill Igbunaju Ikenna, the Attorney-General of Cross River State immediately launched an inquiry to ascertain the veracity of the claims being made.
+In the interest of justice and full transparency, the following is the outcome of the inquiry:

-3. On the 7th of February, 2023, the presiding Judge of Court 1, Ikom Division of the Cross River State High Court, Hon.
-Justice Ashu Ewah, before whom the Charge was pending, sat and took an already pending motion for bail, which had been opposed by the prosecution and granted the defendants bail on health grounds, albeit with the prosecutor not in court and thereafter set out on a national assignment, to sit in an Election Petition Tribunal, resulting in his inability to hear the matter for an extended period of time.
+On 7th February 2023, the presiding Judge of Court 1, Ikom Division of the Cross River State High Court, Hon.
+Justice Ashu Ewah, before whom the Charge was pending, sat and took an already pending motion for bail, which had been opposed by the prosecution, and granted the defendants bail on health grounds.
+This was done without the prosecutor in court and thereafter set out on a national assignment, resulting in his inability to hear the matter for an extended period.

-4. The matter came up on three occasions thereafter, but due to the absence of the Presiding Judge who was on National Assignment, it could not be heard.
-The nominal Complainant, being dissatisfied with the progress of the case and the decision of Hon.
-Justice Ashu Ewah in granting the Defendants
+The matter came up on three occasions thereafter, but due to the absence of the Presiding Judge, who was on National Assignment, it could not be heard.
+The nominal complainant, being dissatisfied with the progress of the case and the decision of Hon.
+Justice Ashu Ewah in granting the defendants bail, wrote a petition dated 22nd March 2024 to the Honourable Chief Judge of Cross River State, requesting that the case be reassigned to another court.
+This petition was received in the Chief Judge's Chambers on 15th April 2024.

-5. Upon receipt of the Petition, the Case file was forwarded to the Chief Judge, who after considering the petition alongside the response to the petition made by Hon.
-Justice Ashu Ewah, on the 9th of May, 2024, signed an order, reassigning the case to Court 2 of the Ikom Division of the Cross River State High Court, in the interest of Justice.
+Upon receipt of the petition, the case file was forwarded to the Chief Judge, who, after considering the petition alongside the response made by Hon.
+Justice Ashu Ewah, signed an order on 9th May 2024, reassigning the case to Court 2 of the Ikom Division of the Cross River State High Court in the interest of justice.

-7. The case is now pending before Court 2 of the Ikom Division of the Cross River State High Court, the case file having been reassigned there, pursuant to the Honourable Chief Judge’s order and came up on the 13th of October, 2025 for re-arraignment of the Defendants.
-The first Defendant Uchenna Peter Chinweikpe, although represented by counsel, was however not in Court on that date and the matter was consequently adjourned till the 21st of October, 2025.
+The case is now pending before Court 2 of the Ikom Division of the Cross River State High Court, with the case file having been reassigned there, pursuant to the Honourable Chief Judge’s order.
+It came up on 13th October 2025 for re-arraignment of the defendants.
+The first defendant, Uchenna Peter Chinweikpe, although represented by counsel, was not in court on that date, and the matter was consequently adjourned until 21st October 2025.

-9. The office of the Attorney General of Cross River State, has been in contact with the victim’s family through his younger brother Ernest Onyeka Igbonaju and appraised him on the steps taken since this matter came to the attention of the Ministry of Justice.
+The office of the Attorney General of Cross River State has been in contact with the victim’s family through his younger brother, Ernest Onyeka Igbonaju, and has appraised him on the steps taken since this matter came to the attention of the Ministry of Justice.

-The Ministry of Justice sympathizes with the family of the late Princewill Igbunaju Ikenna and assures them and the general public, that this matter will be diligently prosecuted and that Justice will indeed be served in it.
+The Ministry of Justice sympathizes with the family of the late Princewill Igbunaju Ikenna and assures them, as well as the general public, that this matter will be diligently prosecuted and that justice will indeed be served.

 Anthony Okon Effiom Esq.